guestdaniel/guestdaniel.github.io-src/content/pages/research.md

 **PI:** Lars Bramsløw

 During the summer of 2019, I worked as a research intern at Oticon's Eriksholm Research Center.
-At Eriskholm, I researched development of tools and techniues for visualizing and interpreting low-latency speech separation using deep neural networks.
+At Eriskholm, I researched tools and techniques for visualizing and interpreting deep neural networks designed to process and separate speech.

 [UT Dallas Speech Perception Lab][1]
 -----------------